Knowledge Hub > ARTICLES

 • Descriptions

-• Order of screenshots (the first two screenshots are the most viewed)
+• Change the order of screenshots (the first two are the most viewed)

 • …etc.